akudo7/kudos-gpt/README.md

 <details>
 <summary>04.
 Adjustment of the messages of the buttons:</summary>

-To change the messages of the buttons, you need to edit some values below in settings.json.
+To change the messages of the buttons, some values below have to be edited in settings.json.

 - Setting / kudos-gpt / Messages
 ```json